tournesol-app/tournesol/analytics/README.md

 The Tournesol public data visualization tool made with Streamlit.

+This application allows to explore:
+- the Tournesol public dataset made of users' individual ratings
+- the resulting collective scores computed by the back end's algorithms

 ## Install

 Create a new Python virtual environment, and install the requirements.
 Be sure